 Moutard Climat de Champagne ‘Les Perrières’ Pinot Noir Brut Nature, Côtes des Bars

-This Champagne sparkling wine by Champagne Moutard is a brand-new single vineyard cuvée made from 100% Pinot Noir from plot called Les Perrières in Southern Côte des Bar area of the French Champagne region.
+This Champagne sparkling wine by Champagne Moutard is a brand-new single vineyard cuvée, part of the new Climats de Champagne range, and made from 100% Pinot Noir from plot called Les Perrières in Southern Côte des Bar area of the French Champagne region.

 The vineyard was planted back in 1986 (30+ years old).
 The wine was vinified and aged in foudre (large oak vat).

 The wine is aged and bottled under the more traditional steel stapple cork closure instead of beer cap for ageing and a cage.